 3. Paul S.Mueller et al..
 Religious Involvement, Spirituality, and Medicine: Implications for Clinical Practice Mayo Clinic Proceedings Volume 76, Issue 12, December 2001, Pages 1225-1235

-As with many of my colleagues, I offer holistic naturopathic services and have a special interest in working with individuals to prevent burnout.
+As with many of my colleagues, I offer holistic naturopathic services and have a special interest in working with individuals to prevent and recover from burnout.